Engineering Academic Advising

 Q2 Will my minor or second major coursework count for liberal arts core?

-Yes, if it is classified as a course in the AXLE Curriculum Course Distribution of the College of Arts and Science as Humanities and Creative Arts (HCA), International Cultures (INT), History and Culture of the United States (US, Social and Behavioral Sciences (SBS), and Perspectives (P).
+Yes, if it is classified as a course in the AXLE Curriculum Course Distribution as Humanities and Creative Arts (HCA), International Cultures (INT), History and Culture of the United States (US, Social and Behavioral Sciences (SBS), and Perspectives (P).
 There are other additional courses that are accepted for the Liberal Arts Core.
 Students are encouraged to consult the Undergraduate Catalog for the full description.

 Q1 What minors are offered in the School of Engineering?